 FDA Rules Direct Process

 Combined, the Moderna and Pfizer trials have about 30,000 patients.
 “It’s a three-step process where you have to pass each step while making sure it’s safe to move to the next step,” said Blanco.
-“Then, after your phase three trial, the pharmas will then take that data and present it to the [Food and Drug Administration] for them to approve, reject or tell them to go back and get some more data.”
-He goes, on, “Once we have recruited the patients, this [FDA] protocol tells us what to collect; vital signs, we draw blood to make sure the patients are safe and doing well and our physicians are always monitoring their health through our labs and through physical exams. … That data that we have is entered electronically into databases and the [pharma] companies have real time tracking of how the trial is going and how the vaccine is doing”.
+“Then, after your phase three trial, the pharmas will then take that data and present it to the for them to approve, reject or tell them to go back and get some more data.”
+He goes, on, “Once we have recruited the patients, this protocol tells us what to collect; vital signs, we draw blood to make sure the patients are safe and doing well and our physicians are always monitoring their health through our labs and through physical exams. … That data that we have is entered electronically into databases and the companies have real time tracking of how the trial is going and how the vaccine is doing”.

 Blanco Encourages Minority Enrollment